logo for organic-pet-digest.com

 In the extremely rare case that your dog experiences repeated vomiting or diarrhea, whole body itching, difficulty breathing, collapse or swelling of the face or legs, consult with your veterinarian immediately.”

-If you are like me, you have heard about vaccinating your dog so many times that you are afraid dog vaccination scheduleto not use them.
-(Rabies vaccines are even required by law, for crying out loud!
-Incidentally, rabies vaccines are usually required to protect humans, so even though many holistic vets feel that they can be harmful, you may not have a choice depending on local laws.)
-So is there a middle-of-the-road option?
+If you are like most dog owners, you have probably heard about vaccinating your dog so many times that you are afraid to not use them.
+Rabies vaccines are even required by law, for crying out loud!

 Which Dog Vaccinations are Most Common?

-The right vaccinations for your dog depends on their age, breed, diet, exercise, surroundings and interactions with wild and domestic animals.
 There are two types of vaccines: Core and Non-Core.
-Core vaccines are administered to most pets in a certain area, while Non-core vaccines vary based on each dog’s situation.
-Work with your vet to determine what’s best. dog vaccination schedule
+Core vaccines are administered to most pets in a certain area, while non-core vaccines vary based on each dog’s situation.
+Work with your vet to determine what’s best.

-• Adenovirus type-1 causes infectious hepatitis. (often required by law)
+• Adenovirus type-1 causes infectious hepatitis (often required by law).

-• Adenovirus type-2 causes respiratory infection. (often required by law)
+• Adenovirus type-2 causes respiratory infection (often required by law).

 • Leptospirosis is a bacterial infection which may lead to kidney damage.